-The 10 Best Rail Trails in the Chicago Area: A Railfan's Perspective
+My List of the 10 Best Rail Trails in the Chicago Area

-The Chicago area, like many others, is full of abandoned railroad corridors, plenty of which have been converted into biking trails, or rail-trails, the most famous of which is the Bloomingdale Trail, otherwise known as "The 606".
+Plenty of these corridors have been converted into biking trails, or rail-trails, the most famous of which is the Bloomingdale Trail, otherwise known as "The 606".
 In my humble opinion, it's a nice hike but not my favorite trail to walk on.
-Having lived in the Chicago area my whole life, I've had the joy of being able to discover Chicago's historic railroads as well as it's many active lines that are perfect for viewing trains!
+Having lived in the Chicago area my whole life, I've had the joy of being able to discover Chicago's historic railroads as well as its many active lines that are perfect for viewing trains!

 The criteria I used to evaluate might be a little different than most people's, given that I'm seeing the trails through the lens of the railfan.
 The most important things for me, other than safety and cleanliness, are 1) How close the trail gets to other active rail lines.
 2) How well the trail relates to the history of the railroad than once ran on its right-of-way, and 3) The area around the trail, and whether or not it has amenities and areas to explore.
 So without further ado, here's my list of the top 10 rail trails in the Chicago area.